MaetelARX/BookProject/README.md

 This project is open for contributions!
 Whether it's fixing bugs, adding features, or optimizing the codebase, feel free to fork the project, submit a pull request, or raise an issue.

+🚀 Getting Started:

-🚀 Getting Started Clone the repository.
+Clone the repository.
 Restore the NuGet packages.
 Update the database connection string in appsettings.json.
 Run the Update-Database command to apply migrations.
 Build and run the application.

-💡 Future Enhancements
+💡 Future Enhancements:

 Implement a recommendation system based on user preferences.